 Requirement to submit a decommissioning plan

-As a general rule, the Petroleum Act requires licensees to submit a decommissioning plan to the Ministry between two and five years before the production licence expires or is relinquished, or use of a petroleum installation will be terminated permanently.
+The Petroleum Act requires licensees to submit a decommissioning plan to the Ministry between two and five years before the production licence expires or is relinquished, or use of a petroleum installation will be terminated permanently.
 A decommissioning plan consists of two parts: an impact assessment and plans for disposing of the installations.

 The impact assessment must provide an overview of the possible environmental and other impacts of the shut-down process.
 The disposal part must contain detailed plans for closing down operations and decommissioning installations in the best possible way.